 When effectively integrated into the curriculum, technology can extend learning in significant ways.
 Students have greater access to primary source material and more engaging multimedia content.
 They gain facility in digital methods of collecting and analyzing data.
 Students experience creating, editing, publishing, and presenting their work in new and authentic ways to a broader audience.
 They are given new opportunities to interact and collaborate with others (peers, teachers, and experts) outside the classroom walls.

-Our Elementary School students have access to classroom sets of laptop computers as well as desktop computers in classrooms.
-The majority of our ES classrooms are equipped with Interactive White Boards, and all are equipped with projectors and document cameras.
+There is a 1-1 laptop (MacBook Air) program for Middle School students.
+All of our classrooms are equipped with Interactive Whiteboards and document cameras.
 We are a Google Suite for Education school, ensuring that our students are proficient in the most current core productivity tools and Google Classroom.
 We also offer a wealth of online resources that provide regular opportunities to practice and apply academic and technology skills.
 Our teachers are encouraged to use technology creatively to enrich learning in their classrooms; their efforts are celebrated in our Technology Integration Spotlight.